Road Safety Programs

-The Australian Government manages infrastructure and non-infrastructure programs that facilitate the work towards Vision Zero by federal, state, territory and local governments and the road safety sector.
+The Australian Government’s Office of Road Safety facilitates the work towards Vision Zero by federal, state, territory and local governments and the road safety sector.
 This includes:

-- administering the Australian Government’s $25 billion, four-year road safety investment
+- administering road safety infrastructure and non-infrastructure programs through the Australian Government’s $33.4 billion, four-year road safety investment

 - administering grants for sector-led road safety initiatives

-- developing new programs and initiatives to support the goal of Vision Zero by 2050 and interim targets set through the National Road Safety Strategy.
+- developing new programs and initiatives to support Vision Zero and interim targets set through the National Road Safety Strategy.

 Australian Government road safety initiatives

-The Australian Government is investing $25 billion over four years from 2020-21 to improve safety on Australian roads.
-This is part of a $110 billion, 10-year investment in transport infrastructure to manage our growing population, meet our national freight challenge and get Australians home sooner and safer.
+The Australian Government is investing $33.4 billion over four years from 2020-21 to improve safety on Australian roads.
+This is part of a $120 billion investment in transport infrastructure to manage our growing population, meet our national freight challenge and get Australians home sooner and safer.

 National Road Safety Program

-The Office of Road Safety is administering a $3 billion Road Safety Program to support the fast roll out of lifesaving road safety treatments on rural and regional roads and greater protection for vulnerable road users in urban areas.
+The Australian Government’s Road Safety Program supports the fast roll out of lifesaving road safety treatments on rural and regional roads and greater protection for vulnerable road users in urban areas.
 Learn more about the Road Safety Program.

 Road Safety Awareness and Enablers Fund (RSAEF)

-The Office of Road Safety is providing $4 million over four years from 2019–20 in grants to support projects across Australia that aim to reduce road trauma through improvements in road safety awareness, education and collaboration.
+The Australian Government is providing $4 million over four years from 2019–20 in grants to support projects across Australia that aim to reduce road trauma through improvements in road safety awareness, education and collaboration.
 Learn more about the Road Safety Awareness and Enablers Fund.

 Road Safety Innovation Fund (RSIF)

-The Office of Road Safety is providing $12 million over four years from 2019–20 to support road safety research and the development of new road safety technologies.
+The Australian Government is providing $12 million over four years from 2019–20 to support road safety research and the development of new road safety technologies.
 Learn more about the Road Safety Innovation Fund.

 Driver Reviver Site Upgrades

-The Office of Road Safety is investing $8 million over two years to improve amenities at driver reviver locations nation-wide and to support the establishment of new sites.
+The Australian Government is investing $8 million over two years from 2019-20 to improve amenities at driver reviver locations nation-wide and to support the establishment of new sites.
 Learn more about the Driver Reviver Site Upgrades program.

 Local roads and community infrastructure